 I welcome anyone wishing to improve their wellbeing in these often difficult and unprecedented times.
 This could be moving forward after a challenging experience, overcoming current obstacles, changing unhelpful patterns or gaining a better understanding of yourself.

 I work integratively, which means I draw on a range of approaches depending on what works best for you and the issues you would like to address.
 You might have a good awareness of what you would like help with and have specific goals we can work towards in a structured, collaborative way.
 Alternatively, you might be looking for a safe and confidential space to talk without fear of criticism and make sense of your experiences.
 I will listen with respect and without judgement.

 I believe that the key to effective therapy is not the therapist’s approach but the quality of the relationship.
 I’d therefore encourage you to get in touch for a free 15-minute telephone chat to get a feel for how we could work together.
 If it doesn’t seem a good fit, I am happy to recommend some other potential options.

-The first step is to send me a message on here or via SMS.
+The first step is to send me a message on here.
 We can then arrange a call and take things from there.